 Let's continue the conversation.
 Do you store anything else in your junk drawer?
 Please leave a comment below.
 If you want other kitchen organizing tips, visit our Solutions for Kitchen section.

-Looking for some more junk drawer organization tips?
+Are you looking for some more tips on organizing junk drawers?
 Check out these articles from other experts.

 Kim says